 Fancy Hank's

 Fancy Hank’s is serious about low ‘n’ slow Southern-style barbecue.
-They've gone back to basics with a meat-loaded platter menu, perfect for sharing over a few Paloma spritzes.
+They've gone back to basics with a meat-loaded platter menu, perfect for sharing over a Long Island iced tea.
 Choose from a sliding scale of meaty goodness, with smoked brisket, 12-hour pulled pork, chicken fat cornbread, fried chicken and baby back ribs gracing the tables.
 And did we mention they do an in-house blooming onion?
-Book online for up to 14 people, and call for larger groups.
+Book online for up to 20 people, and call for larger groups.

-Ginger Olive Bistro and Bar is perfect for group dining.
-The restaurant can accommodate large groups of people, whether it's family gatherings, corporate functions and intimate social events.
-It has great ambience, with warm and friendly service and a range of modern Australian and Asian fusion dishes.
+Ginger Olive Restaurant and Bar is perfect for group dining.
+The restaurant can accommodate large groups of people, whether it's family gatherings, corporate functions or intimate social events.
+It has great ambience, with warm and friendly service.
+This contemporary fusion spot specialises in barbecue, ribs and premium steak.

 More of the best group-dining ideas